Study on the filters of atmospheric contamination in ground based CMB observation: Summary and discussion

 \subsection{Atmospheric emission}

-For the simulation of the atmosphere contamination in microwave band, we generate the $1/f$ noise and the white noise, respectively, and then add the two types of noise up in the time ordered data.
+Atmospheric emission contaminates observations in the microwave band and is a major source of noise in the observed data.
+Based on the characteristics of the atmospheric radiation, we generated $1/f$ noise and white noise respectively, and then combined them in the TOD.

-\begin{itemize} \item 1/f noise: This is achieved by the power spectrum $P(f)=\alpha f^{-\beta}$, where $\alpha$ and $\beta$ denote the fluctuation amplitude and the index of the spectral line, respectively.
+\begin{itemize} \item $1/f$ noise: This is achieved by the power spectrum $P(f)=\alpha f^{-\beta}$, where $\alpha$ and $\beta$ denote the fluctuation amplitude and the index of the spectral line, respectively.
 For the determination of these two parameters, we refer to the observed data from ACT experiments to ensure that the noise level and emission fluctuations are as reasonable and close to the real situation as possible\cite{2013ApJ...762...10D}.
 In Figure \ref{fig:psd}, the left panel is the PSD of observed data from ACT experiments, and for different power-law indices, we label them in five different colors.
-The dotted lines represent the knee frequencies at which the atmospheric noise PSD and the white noise PSD intersect with each other for different power-law indices, respectively.
+The vertical dotted lines represent the knee frequencies at which the atmospheric noise PSD and the white noise PSD intersect with each other for different power-law indices, respectively.
 The middle panel is the results of generated TOD for different power laws of PSD.
-In order not to lose the generality, we simulated two levels of amplitude values for high and low noise levels, and the adopted parameters are listed in Table \ref{table:noise}. \item White noise: We generated white noise using random numbers, and the random number distribution was satisfied. \end{itemize}
+In order not to lose generality, we have simulated two levels of $1/f$ noise with both low and high radiation intensities separately, of which the specific PSD parameters of amplitude and spectral index are listed in Table \ref{table:noise}. \item White noise: We generated white Gaussian noise with random numbers and, here, we also generated white noise with two levels of intensity, whose parameter selection is listed in Table \ref{table:noise}. \end{itemize}

+Based on the above simulations of $1/f$ and white noise, we combine these two components to produce low and high intensity atmospheric emission, as defined in the table for the ``low" and ``high" noise level in Table \ref{table:noise}.
+In subsequent analysis, reference to ``low" or ``high" noise level indicates the presence of both $1/f$ and white noise components.